Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 April 2025 01.35.42 UTC
+- WIB: Kamis, 3 April 2025 02.21.05 UTC
-- WITA: Kamis, 3 April 2025 02.35.42 UTC
+- WITA: Kamis, 3 April 2025 03.21.05 UTC
-- WIT: Kamis, 3 April 2025 03.35.42 UTC
+- WIT: Kamis, 3 April 2025 04.21.05 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: friendship
+Kategori: inspirational